Guide

 5. MIME parser — to decode multipart messages, attachments, and encoded headers (the wire format itself is defined in RFC 5322 and the multipart structure in RFC 2045; getting these wrong is a frequent source of CVEs in mail handlers)

-A managed agent email account handles all of this.
+A managed agent email account handles all five layers.
 You get a managed address, a JSON API, and webhook delivery — without touching DNS or a mail daemon.

 1. Install